1sth1sth1ng0n/smscli/README.md

 1. Create an advanced computer search in Jamf Pro which filters just the devices you wish to mark as `unmanaged` / `managed`.
 2. Make note of the search id from the url.
+3. `git clone` this repo.
-3. Install project dependencies `pip install -r requirements.txt`.
+4. Install project dependencies `pip install -r requirements.txt`.
-4. - To set computers as `unmanaged`:
+5. - To set computers as `unmanaged`:

     `python ./sms-cli.py --url=https://company.jamfcloud.com --username=user --unmanaged --id=156`